Kingvadee/alx-backend-javascript/0x06-unittests_in_js/README.md

 Add a spy to verify that console.log is logging the correct message The total is: 10
 Requirements:

-You should be able to run the test suite using npm test 4-payment.test.js Every test should pass without any warning
+For this task first run `npm install stub` before you test your code with `npm test 4-payment.test.js` You should be able to run the test suite using npm test 4-payment.test.js Every test should pass without any warning
 You should use a stub to complete this exercise